 - Cream the butter and sugar together, and gently fold in half of the flour.
 Mix in one egg, the rest of the flour and the second egg.

 - Fold in the mashed bananas and mix in the cocoa powder.

 - Line a loaf tin with parchment paper, spoon the banana loaf mixture into the tin.
 Slice the remaining banana lengthways into thin slices and place on top of the mixture.

-- Bake for 30 minutes, or until browned.
+- Bake for 35-45 minutes, or until browned.
 Check if the loaf is cooked by poking a skewer into the loaf.
-If it comes out clean its cooked.
-If not, bake for a further 5-10 minutes.
+If it comes out clean its baked.

 - Cool for 10 minutes in the loaf tin before removing to a wire rack.
 Serve warm or continue to cool.
 Banana bread also tastes great sliced and toasted at a later date.